Skip to content

 Core Principles

-• Single responsibility: one command (generate) that performs one task — convert a plan to a report.
+• Single responsibility: a single command that performs one task — convert a plan to a report.

 • Offline / local-only: no network calls, no databases.
 All processing happens on local files.